Annual Meeting of the GTA

 3. Robles, A.I., et al., An Integrated Prognostic Classifier for Stage I Lung Adenocarcinoma Based on mRNA, microRNA, and DNA Methylation Biomarkers.
 J Thorac Oncol, 2015.
 10(7): p.
 1037-48.

-Presentation may be available after meeting Back
+Presentation not available Back

 to Top ↑